schirko/nebraska-yield-predictor/README.md

 - [x] Second state (Iowa) end to end
 - [x] Cross-state transfer test
 - [ ] Deploy to Streamlit Community Cloud
+- [x] Spring / planting-window features, including a workable-fieldwork-days measure
 - [ ] Cropland-weighted weather (Cropland Data Layer)
-- [ ] Spring / planting-window features
 - [ ] Wind and storm damage
+- [ ] A third state, to turn one transfer result into a pattern

 ## Author